Battle of Ab Darrah Pass

-Initial Movements
+Initial movements

 Babur marched towards Kunduz in the winter passing through the difficult Ab Darrah Pass.
 He spent the Eid ul-Fitr, Muslim festival marking the end of the month of Ramadan, near Bamyan.
 He reached Kunduz in January, 1511.
 As soon as his troops were rested and winter ended he marched towards the Fort of Qila Hissar Shadman, taking it and expelling two important Uzbek leaders: Hamza and Mahdi Sultan.
 While Babur lay at Kunduz an embassy arrived from Shah Ismail bringing the Emperor's sister Khanzada Begum with rich presents and tenders of amity.
 Shah Ismail reunited Babur with his sister, who had been imprisoned by and forced to marry the recently deceased Muhammad Shaybani.
 Ismail also provided Babur with a large wealth of luxury goods and military assistance, for which Babur reciprocated by adopting the dress and outward customs of the Persians.
 Over the following few years, Babur and Shah Ismail I would form a partnership in an attempt to take over parts of Mawarannahr (Transoxiana) in Central Asia.

 Babur had already discovered that though the Uzbeks had suffered a severe defeat at the Battle of Marv, their power was yet unbroken.
 On the death of Shaybani the Uzbek chiefs assembled to elect a Supreme Khan in his place.
 Their choice according to the usages of the Uzbeks was decided by a mixed consideration of age and family.
 They did not raise to the dignity of Timur Sultan the son of Shaybani but Kuchum Khan Uzbek, a son of Abul-Khayr Khan and who was the eldest Sultan of the family.
-Timur Sultan the son of Shaybani ruled in Samarkand; Ubaydullah Khan, the son of Mahmud Sultan and nephew of Shaybani, possessed Bukhara; Jani Beg Sultan, a son of Shaybani’s uncle held Andijan while Kuchum probably occupied Turkistan, and his son, Siunjek Sultan occupied Tashkent.
+Timur Sultan the son of Shaybani ruled in Samarkand; Ubaydullah Khan, the son of Mahmud Sultan and nephew of Shaybani, possessed Bukhara; Jani Beg Sultan, a son of Shaybani’s uncle held Andijan while Kuchum probably occupied Turkistan, and his son, Suyunjuk Sultan occupied Tashkent.
 Shaybani was gone, but the veteran captains and the physical force of the Uzbeks still presented a formidable barrier to the progress of Babur.
 Though each chief was nearly independent in his own territories, all were ready to act in union when any assault was made from without against any one member of the confederacy.